-1. Satisfactory completion of all didactic and clinical courses with a minimum GPA of 3.0 on a 4.0 scale.

-- 2. Satisfactory completion of clinical experiences in case types, numbers, and clinical hours as required by the UNE School of Nurse Anesthesia and Council on Accreditation of Nurse Anesthesia Educational Programs. - 3.
+- 1. Satisfactory completion of all didactic and clinical courses with a minimum GPA of 3.0 on a 4.0 scale. - 2.
+Satisfactory completion of clinical experiences in case types, numbers, and clinical hours as required by the UNE School of Nurse Anesthesia and Council on Accreditation of Nurse Anesthesia Educational Programs. - 3.
 Satisfactory completion and fulfillment of stated UNE School of Nurse Anesthesia Student Learning outcomes. - 4.
-Completion of 27 actual months in the program, exclusive of probationary time.
+Completion of 36 actual months in the program, exclusive of probationary time.
 Clinical hours that require extended make up time for personal/disciplinary reasons may be added to the end of the program and extend the student's completion and/or graduation date.
 Program extension is at the discretion of the Program Director. - 5.
 All evaluations must be completed and signed, including University and Program evaluations. - 6.
 All clinical cases recorded and logged in Medatrax. - 7.
-Successful completion of the capstone project. - 8.
+Successful completion of the Scholarly Project. - 8.
 All missed clinical days made up. - 9.
 Submitted proof of professional meeting attendance to include 1 national and 2 state or regional meetings during the time in the program. - 10.
 All fees must be paid in full. - 11.
 All library books returned. - 12.
-Complete a meeting with Financial Aid. - 13.
+Completed exit meeting with Financial Aid. - 13.
 Participate in exit interviews. - 14.
 Submission of all required program evaluations. - 15.
-A current RN license and ACLS and PALS Certifications must be on file. - 16.
-Successful completion of the Self-Evaluation Exam (SEE) from the NBCRNA.
-Students are required to obtain a SEE score of 425 or higher or three attempts before they can complete the program.
-The program will pay for the first attempt and the student is responsible for subsequent SEE payments.
-If the benchmark score is not attained on the third attempt, the student will take an extra comprehensive exam and pass with an 80% score.
-Failure to meet this benchmark may cause a delay in program completion.
+A current RN license and ACLS and PALS Certifications must be on file.

+16. Successful completion of the Self-Evaluation Exam (SEE) from the NBCRNA.
+(Refer to the SEE in the handbook)